Pseudodifferential operators and the Connes-Kasparov isomorphism

 \begin{definition} Let $V_1$ and $V_2$ be finite-dimensional unitary representations of $K$ and let $m\in \Z$.
 We shall denote by $\Psi^{m}_{G,K}(V_1,V_2)$ the space of $G$-equivariant, properly supported, classical pseudodifferential operators

 of order $m$. \end{definition}

-Let us consider the case $m=0$.
+Let us consider the case $m{=}0$.
 As we have seen, the principal symbol of an operator in $\Psi^0_{G,K}(V_1,V_2)$ can be viewed as a smooth section over $\partial T^* M$, where $M=K \backslash G$, of the $G$-equivariant vector bundle whose fiber over each point of $\partial T^*_e M$ is the space $\Hom (V_1,V_2)$.
 Of course it must be a $G$-equivariant section, and therefore the restriction to the basepoint $e\in K \backslash G$ determines the symbol.
 This restriction is a smooth, $K$-equivariant function

 (we are using the standard identification of $T_eM$ with $\mathfrak{g} / \mathfrak{k}$).
-Conversely, it is shown in \cite{Stetkaer71} how to construct an operator in $\Psi^0_{G,K}(V_1,V_2)$ for any given smooth function $a_0$, as above, by a simple averaging procedure (and we shall see the same averaging procedure below).
+Conversely, it is shown in \cite{Stetkaer71} how to construct an operator in $\Psi^0_{G,K}(V_1,V_2)$ with any given principal symbol function $a_0$, as above, by a simple averaging procedure (and we shall see the same averaging procedure below).

 \begin{definition} We shall denote by